Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 Update $a_{ij} \leftarrow s_i\, a_{ij}$ for $j\neq i$ while keeping $a_{ii}$ fixed.
 Report global margin $\min_i m_i$ and per‑row spend $1-s_i$.

 Guarantee (linear/SPD case).
 If $A$ is SPD and (Eq.
-6) holds for all rows with \(\varepsilon>0\) (oops, missed one), then all Gershgorin discs lie strictly in the right half‑plane and the induced iteration matrix has spectral radius $< 1$ under standard Jacobi/GS splittings; thus the iteration is contractive.
+6) holds for all rows with $\varepsilon>0$, then all Gershgorin discs lie strictly in the right half‑plane and the induced iteration matrix has spectral radius $< 1$ under standard Jacobi/GS splittings; thus the iteration is contractive.
 In mixed regimes, the projector remains a conservative guard.

 ### 4.3 Wormhole Couplings
 `GateBenefitCoupling` injects non‑local gradients even for closed connections, solving the zero‑gradient deadlock in sparse topologies.
 Damped variants provide smoother activation curves.
 This mechanism generalizes across planning, sequence, and gating tasks as the core “Redemption” pattern (future context corrects earlier decisions).